About Me

 Still Building

-I was never able to fully walked away from tech.
+I was never able to fully walk away from tech.
 Throughout the family company years, I continued to develop small tools and automations to make the day-to-day business decisions more data-driven — exactly the kind of quiet problem-solving I've always loved (while allowing me to sneak in some coding with justification).

-Now that AI is reshaping the entire landscape in ways I find genuinely compelling, standing on the sidelines seem like, not just a waste of experience, but almost like a failure to step up when called.
+Now that AI is reshaping the entire landscape in ways I find genuinely compelling, standing on the sidelines seems like, not just a waste of experience, but almost like a failure to step up when called.

 I've decided to explore it with the same curiosity I brought to every platform I've ever built.
 Expect honest reflections, practical experiments, and the perspective of someone who has seen more than a few technology waves come and go.